Frequently Asked Questions

 Is Sherwood Smith your real name?

 Yes.
 That is, I was born a Smith, and adopted Sherwood when I started writing about that other world.
 (The gang of girls I wrote about had Sherwood as their last name—has nothing to do with Robin Hood.
 When I was little I had this vague idea that you couldn’t change your last name until you were married, so I replaced the unwanted first name as my way of belonging.)
 All my contracts are signed with Sherwood Smith and my checks come made out to Sherwood Smith, so as far as I am concerned it is my real name.
-I can’t help that it seems like a man’s name—when I was eight years old, such things never occurred to me.

 Do I ever put real people in my books?